RosettaCommons/documentation/build_documentation/Build-Documentation.md

 Building
 ========

-In order to build a debug version of the mini-rosetta executables, simply run scons like this:
+In order to build a debug version of the Rosetta executables, simply run scons like this:

 `       scons bin      `